MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-new-hardware.md

 A best practice is to create at least one Cluster Shared Volume (CSV) per cluster node to enable an even balance of VMs for each CSV owner for increased resiliency, performance, and scale of VM workloads.
 By default, this balance occurs automatically every five minutes and needs to be considered when using Robocopy between a source cluster node and the destination cluster node to ensure source and destination CSV owners match to provide the most optimal transfer path and speed.

-Perform the following steps on your Azure Stack HCI cluster to import, make highly available, and start the VMs:
+Perform the following steps on your Azure Stack HCI cluster to import the VMs, make them highly available, and start them:

 1. Run the following cmdlet to show all CSV owner nodes: